cfjedimaster/raymondcamden2023/src/posts/2023/04/04/2023-04-04-webc-updates-in-eleventy-looping.md

 Last week I took a look at [updates to WebC support](https://www.raymondcamden.com/2023/03/28/webc-updates-in-eleventy) in Eleventy, specifically if/else support.
 In that last update, looping support was added as well so I thought I'd build a quick little demo showing it in action.
 As usual, I ended up finding another new feature/change to WebC so it was good practice at WebC in general.
 Here's what I came up with.

 For my demo, I decided to build a simple WebC component for a lightbox image gallery.
 I've made use of [Parvus](https://github.com/deoostfrees/Parvus) before and it's a nice, and pretty simple, library for lightbox UI.
-Once you have the JavaScript and CSS loaded in your page, you can use by doing two things.
+Once you have the JavaScript and CSS loaded on your page, you can use them by doing two things.

 First, wrap your thumbnails with links to the full-size image, and ensure you use the `lightbox` class: